Who will suffer Scottish Premiership relegation?

 As it stands...

-Throughout a season, you may hear relegation-threatened managers talk about the need to hit the coveted 40-point mark - a tally which is believed to guarantee survival in any given campaign.
+Throughout a season, you may hear relegation-threatened managers talk about the need to hit the coveted 40-point mark - a tally that is believed to guarantee survival in any given campaign.

 But the truth is, in the Premiership at least, no team has ever required that total to avoid the bottom two places.